earth-mover/icechunk-nasa/design-docs/icechunk-stores.md

 # GPM IMERG Icechunk Dataset Design Document

-This document describes the structure of the NASA GPM IMERG dataset and the Icechunk datasets will will be creating from this dataset.
+This document describes the structure of the NASA GPM IMERG dataset and the Icechunk datasets we will be creating from this dataset.

 Goals:
 - Explore workflows for creating large Icechunk virtual datasets